Global evangelism -- Communicating the Gospel in a pluralistic world

 6. Explain the task yet to be accomplished and describe important trends and selected strategies being used in contemporary world mission outreach

 "After everything I've learned in this class, I now feel prepared to emphasize the importance of global missions in my ministry.
-Growing up in the Nazarene church, I heard a lot about how important missions is, but not much about what to do if you're called to stay." -- Joy P., Nazarene Bible College student
+Growing up in the Nazarene church, I heard a lot about how important missions are, but not much about what to do if you're called to stay." -- Joy P., Nazarene Bible College student

 NBC Online logoOn-line classes at NBC -- Howard Culbertson,